ObolNetwork/obol-docs/versioned_docs/version-v0.12.0/int/quickstart/group/quickstart-group-launchpad.md

 4. Follow the flow and accept the advisories
 5. Configure the Cluster
-    - Add the `Cluster Name` & `Cluster Size` (i.e. number of operators in the cluster)
+    - Input the `Cluster Name` & `Cluster Size` (i.e. number of operators in the cluster).
-    - Add the Ethereum addresses for each operator received at the end of [Step 1](#step-1-creating-and-backing-up-a-private-key-for-charon).
+    - Input the Ethereum addresses for each operator received at the end of [Step 1](#step-1-creating-and-backing-up-a-private-key-for-charon).
-    - Select the desired amount of validators (32 ETH each)
+    - Select the desired amount of validators (32 ETH each).
     - Paste your `ENR` generated in [Step 1](#step-1-creating-and-backing-up-a-private-key-for-charon).
-    - Choose your Withdrawal Addresses for validator exit.
+    - Input the `Withdrawal Addresses` to receive validator principal and rewards at exit.
+    - Input the `Fee Recipient Address` to receive transation fees from block proposals.
-    - Create Group
+    - Create Cluster Configuration

     ![Create Group](/img/Guide03.png)

-6. Review, Confirm and Sign the Configuration (there can be up to 4 signatures needed)
+6. Review, Confirm and Sign the Configuration (2 signatures needed)
-    - Cluster Configuration (contains operators, withdrawal address, # validators, etc.)
     - Config hash
-    - His/her own `ENR`
+    - Leader's own `ENR`
-    - His/her operator definition (address, `ENR`, `enr_sig` and `config_hash` signatures)

 7. Share your group invite link with the cluster operators.
 Following the link as a leader will show you a screen waiting for other operators to accept the configuration.

   ![Invite Operators](/img/Guide04.png)